lsennn/Deus-ex-machina/README.md

 > [!IMPORTANT]
 > For most models, you have to disable native thinking/reasoning capabilities.
 For models where you can't disable thinking (Kimi K3, GPT 5.6, Gemini 3.1 Pro/3.5 Flash+, etc.), you have to lower the reasoning effort to the minimum possible, but still keep Scene Plan enabled.
 For GLM 5.3, you have to select `!
 Thinking !
 (FALLBACK)` instead of Scene Plan in the REASONING section.

+### Fallback Thinking UI

+A full Scene Plan-like UI inside the reasoning block is used when Thinking (FALLBACK) is enabled.
+Exclusively tested with GLM 5.3, as it is currently the only model that requires the fallback enabled instead of the Scene Plan.
+It's not support in Lumiverse as of now.

 ## Core

 Sets up the macro cleaner and the preset framing.
 Essential to keep enabled and in order, except for **System Policies**, which may be disabled if your model is already very dark-leaning and doesn’t send out refusals.